kensoh/Biohacking/README.md

 Avoid Alcohol|avoid hangover downtime|only non-alcoholic drinks|-

 ### Deprecated
-Trusted crowd-sourced ideas with no observable impacts for me, or impractical for me to implement
+Trusted crowd-sourced ideas, either with no observable impacts for me, or impractical for me to practise

 What|Why|How|Supplier
 :--|:---|:--|:--